Credit: Jack Hazut

 To the uninitiated, the Jewish ritual of “shaking the lulav” may seem somewhat strange.
 This ancient tradition clearly has its roots in the Bible, but what is its meaning?

-The Jewish sages explain that each of the species represents a different part of the body.
+One explanation is that each of the species represents a different part of the body.
 The palm branch, known as the lulav, is long and thin.
 It represents a person’s spine, which is the source of our ability to move our limbs and get around in the world.
 The leaves of the myrtle resemble our eyes and symbolize our ability to see and discern things.
 The leaves of the willow are shaped like the human mouth and represent our ability to speak, to sing, and to express ourselves.
 Finally, the citron looks like a human heart.
 This organ symbolizes out passions and emotions, which are the driving forces behind all we do.

 Taken together, all the species represent the gifts that God has given us in order to accomplish and achieve, to create and do.
 But like everything in life, they can be used for good or bad.
 We can use what we are given to heal or to hurt.
 We can use our abilities in service of God or we can generate a life that is merely self-serving.
 God gives us the tools to make something of our lives, but we are the ones who determine what form our lives will take.